Bullying in Sport

-Considering a high probability of bullying in sports, parents are concerned with the emotional and physical health of their kids and want to know the answer as to whether or not it is possible to prevent their kid from getting bullied.
-The answer is yes, it is possible to prevent your kid from bullying at school or in sports teams or at least reduce the chance of being bullied.
-Of course, there is no unified way to get rid of bullying, and what works in one situation might prove completely useless in the other, but you can come up with your own method by using certain tips.
+Considering a high probability of bullying in sports, parents are concerned with the emotional and physical health of their kids.
+They want to know the answer as to whether or not it is possible to prevent their kid from getting bullied.
+The answer is yes, it is possible to stop your kid from bullying at school or in sports teams or at least reduce the chance of being bullied.
+Of course, there is no unified way to get rid of bullying, and what works in one situation might prove utterly useless in the other, but you can come up with your method by using specific tips.

 Identify the Problem

 First of all, you have to identify whether your kid gets bullied because they might be reluctant to tell on their peers.
 Nobody wants to be called a snitch, and your kid would most likely not tell you he or she gets bullied.
-There are some signs that might tell you that your kid has been having some troubles with peers.
+Some signs might say to you that your kid has been having some troubles with peers.

 First of all, find out why your kid gets bullied.
 There are common reasons why some kids become targets for bullying.
 For example, your kid might perform worse than the rest of the team, and in this case, the best way to overcome bullying is to play better and prove that he or she is a worthy member of a team.

-Usually, success at sports brings respect of the peers, and the underdog can become a top gun really soon.
-Motivate your kid to become better and prove him or herself, and the rest of the team will soon show proper respect.
-In some cases, the team might just do not like your kid for no apparent reason whatsoever, and in this case, the only way to overcome the problem is for your kid to make a stand.
+Usually, success at sports brings respect to peers, and the underdog can become a top gun soon.
+Motivate your kid to become better and prove him or herself, and the rest of the team will quickly show proper respect.
+In some cases, the team might not like your kid for no apparent reason whatsoever, and in this case, the only way to overcome the problem is for your kid to make a stand.

 Why do the Bullies Attack?